 To learn more about the 2019 sewer rate study, read the Sewer Rate Study Final Report (April 18, 2019).

-Click here to select and view discussion from the March 20 and April 17, 2019 public workshops on the sewer rate schedule visit the Board of Directors Agenda Center page.
+To select and view discussion from the March 20 and April 17, 2019 public workshops on the sewer rate schedule visit the Board of Directors Agenda Center page.

 Business & Residential Rates